PHILOSOPHY, GOALS, AND GUIDELINES

-The eight childcare classrooms at Moss Street Children’s Center serve children of different ages.
+The seven childcare classrooms at Moss Street Children’s Center serve children of different ages.
 The youngest age group admits children at 3 months old.
 Children must have reached 3 months of age prior to enrollment in this program.

 Children are eligible if they reach the beginning age for that program before the school term for which they are applying begins.
 For example, a child turning 3 in December, would be eligible for enrollment in a winter term preschool program.